RajAhire-1/Multi-Account-AWS-Governance-using-AWS-Organizations-and-Service-Control-Policies/README.md

 # Validation Process

-To validate governance policies:
+To validate the governance policies:

-1. Switch to a member account (Dev account).
+1. Login to a member account (Dev account).
-2. Attempt to launch a restricted EC2 instance (example: m5.large).
+2. Attempt to launch a restricted EC2 instance such as **m5.large**.
 3. Attempt to disable CloudTrail logging.
-4. Attempt to deploy resources in a restricted region.
+4. Attempt to create resources in a restricted region.

 Expected Result: